sick2as/sick2as/README.md

 - 🌱 I’m currently learning Javascript and Pygame development
 - 💞️ I’m looking to collaborate on my games and other projects
 - 📫 How to reach me you can email me at michaelbsavells@gmail.com
-- Curently working on a Text based game in python :)
+- Working on nothing curently
 <!---
 sick2as/sick2as is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.